drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 blockchains, and advanced cryptographic schemes.
 They often minimize the amount of information needed for operations and give users control and ownership of data and, to some extent, code.

+{{< image-svg
+  src="traditional-app.excalidraw.svg"
+  alt="Traditional App"
+  caption="Traditional App: Users are represented with a fancy interface, but they do not know how an application works.
+Does it store users' personal data encrypted?
+Who are they sharing this data with?
+Who has access to the data?
+Does the application have any severe bugs?
+What is the result of a user's input?" >}}

 As this kind of visibility is hard to achieve throughout an entire application, splitting it into parts with different levels of transparency might reduce the